cysouw/diathesis/text/c10_participle.md

 ### Participles from nouns {#sec:participles-nouns}

-There exist various German words that are clearly participles in form, but their stems are nouns (and not finite verbs).
+There exist various German words that are clearly participles in form, but their stems are nouns and not finite verbs.
 This might look like conversion, but it is not.
 The wholesale (zero-marked) conversion of nouns into finite verbs is attested in German (e.g. *ölen* 'to apply oil' from the noun *Öl*, 'oil'), but this is far from as productive as in English.

 In contrast, the participles that are of interest here do not exist as finite verbs, i.e. there are no German verbs *blumen* 'to put flowers on something' or *flügeln* 'to put wings on something, but the participles *geblümt* 'flowered' (from noun *Blume* 'flower') and *gefügelt* 'winged' (from noun *Flügel* 'wing') are perfectly possible.
 Semantically, the noun-based participles express a kind of possessive relationship 'subject exists with noun', for example *geblümt* means 'to have flowers applied to it'.